 Become a Gestational Carrier

 Thank you for your interest in becoming a gestational carrier in North Carolina.
 Gestational surrogacy is quickly becoming a popular and requested method of third-party reproduction in the Raleigh-Durham area and beyond.
-As a gestational carrier, you partner with couples or an intended parent battling infertility whom desire a genetic child.
+As a gestational carrier, you partner with couples or an intended parent battling infertility who desires a genetic child.

 What You Need to Know

-Gestational surrogacy allows you to carry a child for a woman that cannot get pregnant or who cannot carry a pregnancy to term due to medical conditions.
+Gestational surrogacy allows you to carry a child for a woman who cannot get pregnant or carry a pregnancy to term due to medical conditions.
 It involves a legally binding agreement between you and the intended couple or parent.
-It is very common for the intended parents to be involved with you throughout the pregnancy as well as attend the birth.
+It is common for the intended parents to be involved with you throughout the pregnancy and attend the birth.

 Help A Family Grow

 There are several reasons to become a gestational carrier.
 While most gestational surrogates receive compensation, the most compelling reason is helping bring the gift of a child to a couple or intended parent who desires to grow their family.
-Choosing to become a gestational carrier is a major commitment and requires thoughtful consideration.
+Becoming a gestational carrier is a major commitment and requires thoughtful consideration.